Overview of iCloud services

 The tools we use day in and day out are the ones most crucial in terms of productivity and resourcefulness — they’re also the ones constantly being updated to reflect changes and new developments.
 The mobile, Web, and desktop versions of the applications all function in a similar manner, allowing you to carry out tasks such as forwarding emails and setting calendar reminders, while simultaneously syncing across platforms so even the most minute details are always up-to-date.
 The best part is none of the applications, whether it be mail or notes, require much setup and usage instructions aside from those provided in the initial iCloud setup process.

-If using an iOS-compatible device, enable Mail, Contacts, Calendars, Notes, and Reminders by accessing the main iCloud options within the settings panel and toggling on the various services.
+If using an iOS-compatible device, enable Mail, Contacts, Calendars, Notes, and Reminders by tapping Settings > iCloud, and there you can toggle the various services.
 Mac users will want to access the various iCloud services within the System Preferences panel and select the checkbox directly left of the various services, while PC users merely need to select the checkbox directly left of Mail, Contacts, Calendars, and Tasks within in the iCloud Control Panel.
 Additional options specific to each service are available within each app’s respective settings panel.

 Once set up, updates and changes to the service suite will automatically sync while using the software on any available platform.
 Though dependent on the designated refresh rate, any iCloud-enabled reminders and calendar events you edit on the iPhone will appear updated on your Mac, and vice versa.
 The rest of the services seamlessly work in a similar manner—make adjustments as necessary and the changes will reflect on all devices on which you have the features enabled.